Amherst Survival Center

 Supplemental Nutrition Assistance Program (SNAP) formerly known as the Food Stamp Program is a federally funded program administered by the Department of Transitional Assistance.
 In addition the SNAP Benefits Hotline, 1-866-950-FOOD (3663) provides eligibility information.
 You may also visit Getting Food Stamps for information and an application.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) is a federally funded program, administered locally through Community Action.
 WIC provides supplemental foods and nutritional information to low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to the age of five.
-For Amherst program hours and information, call (413) 549-6825.
+For Amherst program hours, location and information, call (413) 548-1285.
+Please call first as hours are limited.

 Fuel Assistance and Home Heating Co-Op